 Nothing is more important than your children.
 Juvenile cases must be dealt with swiftly.
 Parents should know that if your child is arrested and charged with a crime in the Tampa Bay area – this summer or any time in the future – your family will need to be represented by an experienced Tampa juvenile defense attorney who is familiar with Florida juvenile law, someone who routinely represents juvenile defendants and their families.
 Teenagers make mistakes and often make bad judgments, so it is vital to make sure that they do not break more laws or become defendants in future criminal cases.

 What if your child is innocent and committed no crime?
 Innocent or not, do not let your child talk to the police without having an attorney present.
 Anything that is said could be used against your child in court.
 Being questioned by the police for the first time can be a frightening experience.
 An innocent teenager might confess to a crime that he or she did not commit.
 The moment you know that your child is in trouble with the law is the moment you need to contact a lawyer.

-If your child is charged with a crime but is, in fact, innocent – that is, if someone else committed the alleged crime or if no crime was actually committed – an experienced Tampa juvenile defense attorney will use every legal tool available to prove it and will probably be able to prevail on your family’s behalf.
+If your child is charged with a crime but is, in fact, innocent – that is, if someone else committed the alleged crime or if no crime was actually committed – an experienced Tampa criminal defense attorney will use every legal tool available to prove it and will probably be able to prevail on your family’s behalf.
 In other juvenile cases, your attorney will negotiate for an appropriate penalty that will help put your child back on the law-abiding path.
-In all cases, an experienced juvenile defense attorney will work diligently and conscientiously on behalf of your child’s best long-term interests.
+In all cases, an experienced criminal defense attorney will work diligently and conscientiously on behalf of your child’s best long-term interests.